paucls/katas/20170223-java-pizza-delivery-service/README.md

 # Pizza Delivery Kata

 FEATURE: Pizza order online
-As a pizza restaurant owner
+As a pizza takeaway franchise owner
 I want to accept online orders
 In order to increase pizza sales